 She was built in Clydebank, Scotland and held the Blue Riband (an accolade granted to ships with the fast average speed when crossing the Atlantic) from 1936 to 1937 and then from 1938 to 1952.

-The mostly Art Deco interiors incorporate wood harvested from throughout the British Empire.
+The primarily Art Deco interiors incorporate wood harvested from throughout the British Empire.
 There are art pieces throughout created by English painter and engraver Edward Wadsworth and Norwegian-Scottish artist A. Duncan Carse.

 During World War II she was repainted gray and came to be known as “The Grey Ghost.”
 She also traversed the ocean with the help of military escort ships.
-On 2 October, 1942, she accidentally sliced thorough one off the Irish coast, the light cruiser HMS Curacoa.
+On 2 October 1942, she accidentally sliced through one off the Irish coast, the light cruiser HMS Curacoa.
 As a result, 239 lives were lost from that ship’s 338 person crew.